HP Series 80: Features

 Despite the comparatively low processor clock frequency, the machines were quite advanced compared to other desktop computers of the time, in particular regarding software features relevant to technical and scientific use.
 The standard number representation was a floating point format with a 12-digit (decimal) mantissa and exponents up to ±499.
 The interpreter supported a full set of scientific functions (trigonometric functions, logarithm etc.) at this accuracy.
 The language supported two-dimensional arrays, and a ROM extension made high-level functions such as matrix multiplication and inversion available.

 For the larger HP-86 and HP-87 series, HP also offered a plug-in CP/M processor card with a separate Zilog Z80 processor.
+HP would later embrace CP/M more substantially and release the HP-125 running CP/M 2.2 as standard.